CudjzikxmxR/The-Rainbow-Void-Tree/docs/layer-features.md

 - increaseUnlockOrder: **optional**.
 An array of layer ids.
 When this layer is unlocked for the first time, the `unlockOrder` value for any not-yet-unlocked layers in this list increases.
 This can be used to make them harder to unlock.

 - shouldNotify: **optional**.
 A function to return true if this layer should be highlighted in the tree.
-The layer will automatically be highlighted if you can buy an upgrade whether You have this or not.
+The layer will automatically be highlighted if you can buy an upgrade whether you have this or not.

 - glowColor: **optional**.
 The color that this layer will be highlighted if it should notify.
 The default is red.
 You can use this if you want several different notification types!